Skip to content

 typescript

-import { declareWorkflow } from '@temporal-contract/worker/workflow';
+import { declareWorkflow } from "@temporal-contract/worker/workflow";

-import { myContract } from './contract';
+import { myContract } from "./contract";

 export const processOrder = declareWorkflow({

-workflowName: 'processOrder',
+workflowName: "processOrder",

 contract: myContract,

-implementation: async (context, input) => {
+implementation: async ({ activities }, input) => {

-// context.activities is fully typed
+// activities is fully typed

-const payment = await context.activities.processPayment({
+const payment = await activities.processPayment({

 customerId: input.customerId,

-amount: 100
+amount: 100,

 });

-await context.activities.sendEmail({
+await activities.sendEmail({

 to: input.customerId,

-body: 'Your order has been processed'
+body: "Your order has been processed",

 });